nullivex/infant/README.md

 ## Changelog

+### 0.10.0
+* Upgraded dependencies
+* Working with node 4.x
+* Added a workaround to work with node 0.12.x +
+* Fixed an issue with sending messages to workers who are not listening

 ### 0.9.5
 * Bug fix to address using absolute paths on Windows and child resolution.
 * Added test against windows absolute paths